GovTechSG/apex-complete-docs/sections/load-testing/planning.md

 The scope of testing, Testing TPS, duration and other details should be coordinated with APEX.

-The Testing would be completed with the average, P95, P99, mean latency times and status codes recorded and availability/latency benchmarked.
+The Testing would be completed with the median, P95, P99, mean latency times and status codes recorded and availability/latency benchmarked.

 Some sample codes for the load-testing could be found [here](/sections/load-testing/executing).